lupyuen/lupyuen.github.io/src/rhai.md

 //  Emit Rhai code for the "forever" block.
 //  Inspired by MakeCode "forever" and Arduino "loop".
 Blockly.Rhai['forever'] = function(block) {
-  //  Run this code at forever in a loop.
-Inspired by MakeCode "forever" and Arduino "loop". var statements_stmts = Blockly.Rhai.statementToCode(block, 'STMTS');
+  var statements_stmts = Blockly.Rhai.statementToCode(block, 'STMTS');
   var code = statements_stmts;
   code = [